IN-PERSON & VIRTUAL

 For ages 10 - adult; Available year-round, limited availability November - December.

-A musical feast, covering an array of bagpipe traditions from the Scottish Borders, England, Central France, Gascony, Galicia (NW Spain) and Belgium, from medieval to contemporary, on a fascinating array of pipes both bellows-powered and blown. (none are high volume bagpipes!)
+A musical feast covering an variety of bagpipe traditions from the Scottish Borders, England, Central France, Gascony, Galicia (NW Spain), Belgium and even Sweden, from medieval to contemporary, on a fascinating array of pipes both bellows-powered and blown. (none are high volume bagpipes!)

 Learn how these various bagpipes work and how cultural traditions are represented in the music.